old-xebis/repository-template/README.md

 - GitLab `merge to main` runs checks on all files and performs tests with a full test set
 - GitLab `schedule` runs checks on all files, performs tests with a nightly test set, and releases a new version
 - Run `tools/update-repo` manually from time to time

+### Usage Examples

+For usage examples you might take a look at:

+- [GitHub - xebis/infrastructure-template: Template for automated GitOps and IaC in a cloud.
+GitLab CI handles static and dynamic environments.
+Environments are created, updated, and destroyed by Terraform, then configured by cloud-init and Ansible.](https://github.com/xebis/infrastructure-template) - example of GitOps (IaC + MRs + CI/CD) and multiple environments orchestration
+- [GitHub - xebis/shellib: Simple Bash scripting library.](https://github.com/xebis/shellib) - example of version bumping and packaging

 ## Contributing